 The first Waldorf school was founded in Stuttgart in 1919.
 Today there are over 1,100 Waldorf schools and almost 2,000 Waldorf kindergartens in more than 70 countries around the globe, and more all the time.
 We are making our Centennial an occasion to further develop Waldorf education for contemporary times, and focus more consciously on its global dimensions with many exciting projects on all continents.
 Keep your ears and eyes open, and be part of the movement: 100 years are just the beginning!

 Waldorf 100 task: Young authors WANTED!

-We want to invite you to take part in a project that is unique in the world.
-Send us an essay, a philosophical reflection, a poem, a song, a rap, a (short) play or some other piece of writing in which you express your thoughts, feelings, hopes and expectations on the subject of "Where is humankind?"
-Waldorf 100 is a festival that wants to make the whole world visible in its diversity, beauty and complexity, and because it is of course about you, the students, we also want to hear your voices on such an important question as the one asked here: "Where do humans fit in?
-Where do you see humankind, what is important in being human, how do you wish a human world of tomorrow to look like?”
+We invite you to take part in a project that is unique in the world.
+Send us an essay, a philosophical reflection, a poem, a song, a rap, a (short) play, or some other piece of writing in which you express your thoughts, feelings, hopes, and expectations on the subject of "Where is humankind?"
+Waldorf 100 is a festival that wants to make the whole world visible in its diversity, beauty, and complexity and, because it is of course about you, the students, we also want to hear your answers to the important questions asked here: "Where do humans fit in?
+Where do you see humankind going?
+What is important in being human?
+What should the human world of tomorrow look like?”